So, you’ve stumbled upon this non-toxic bakeware guide to clean up your kitchen. Here’s why you made a smart move:

-Le Creuset Stoneware Casserole Dish with Lid 2.5 Qt
+Le Creuset Non-Toxic Stoneware Casserole Dish with Lid 2.5 Qt

-Le Creuset makes this casserole from hardened, lead-free clay that’s fired at 2156℉ for an impervious, non-scratch surface.
+Le Creuset forms this casserole from hardened, lead-free clay.
+It’s fired at a whopping 2156℉, creating a rugged, non-scratch surface.

-- Tight-fitting stoneware lid: Traps in heat & moisture for mouthwatering tender stews & moist cakes.
+- Tight-fitting stoneware lid.
+Traps in heat & moisture for mouthwatering tender stews, moist cakes, & fluffy bread.

 - No-risk lifetime warranty.